John-Abbott-College/4A8-Notes/16_When_to_use_SQLite.md

 - When scalability is not a concern - small applications that won't expand

-- When it is handy to include the database with the application - small devices, standalone applications (do not connect to a server, like our HomeBudget right now)
+- When it is handy to include the database with the application - small devices, standalone applications (do not connect to a server, like our HomeCalendar right now)

 - When developing and testing with a simple database.